PBarmby/PBarmby.github.io/_posts/2016-08-27-Academic-CV-to-resume.markdown

     Performed astronomical research on galaxies using Hubble Space Telescope and ground-based telescopes Mentored undergraduate summer researchers

 (The line wrapping worked better on the web form).
-Here I attempted to describe what I do and/or have done in my faculty and staff scientist positions, with action verbs where possible.
+This section is longer than the corresponding CV one, because I attempted to describe, , with action verbs where possible, what I do and/or have done in my faculty and staff scientist positions.
+(An academic CV generally assumes that the reader knows what an academic in that field does.)
 I didn't list every committee I'd ever been on, but tried to capture some of the more recent ones in the lists.

     1995-2001 Teaching and Research Assistant, Harvard University Department of Astronomy